chanbengz/SUSTech_CS_Notes/README.md

 The notes can be viewed on my [blog](https://chanbengz.github.io). ~~I haven't written any, though.~~

 ## How to Learn with the repo
 It depends on you, trust yourself.
 As tips, you can preview the slides before the semester starts so as to have a general idea of the course, or even better, you will master the course if you're a quick learner.
+Also, you can refer to the solutions to check if you're right or not, and review the exams to see if you've mastered the course.

 ### DON'T
 - Don't ignore the lectures even if you've acquired the contents, as they will most likely contain some significant details that are not included in the slides ~~(why is that?
 I guess the professors forget)~~.